Bliss Psychiatry: Mental Health Solutions in Louisville

 • Ng, Q. X., Koh, S. S. H., Chan, H. W., & Ho, C. Y. X. (2017).
 Clinical use of curcumin in depression: A meta-analysis.
 Journal of the American Medical Directors Association, 18(6), 503-508.

-Saffron is a spice derived from the flower of Crocus sativus, commonly known as the saffron crocus.
+Saffron is a spice derived from the stamens of the flower of Crocus sativus, commonly known as the saffron crocus.
 Saffron has been used for thousands of years in traditional medicine for various ailments.
 Saffron has been studied for its potential antidepressant effects.
 It is thought to influence the levels of neurotransmitters such as serotonin and dopamine, which play key roles in mood regulation.
 Some research suggests that saffron may have anxiolytic (anti-anxiety) properties, though the mechanisms are not fully understood.
+There is emerging evidence that it may also be beneficial in some symptoms of ADHD.

 Citations: